Jofra Archer has bagged 42 wickets in 13 Tests so far.

 “Pretty tough day.
 You have to give it to Shubman.
 Till yesterday, it looked like it could be a lot different.
 We will try another way to get us through.
 Three days of cricket are left.
 On such a fast scoring pitch, anything can happen”, said Patel.

 Jeetan Patel also spilled the beans on yet another important topic.
-The inclusion of Jofra Archer has been in the talks for quite some time.
-The pacer played county cricket after a long time and was drafted into the side after the first Test had over.
-However, captain Ben Stokes didn’t feel the need to change the winning combination and hence went in with the same side at Edgbaston.
+The inclusion of Jofra Archer has been in talks for quite some time.
+The pacer played County cricket after a long time and was drafted into the side after the first Test ended.
+However, captain Ben Stokes didn’t feel the need to change the winning combination and went with the same side at Edgbaston.
 On the other hand, Gus Atkinson was ruled out before the first Test due to an injury.
 And England’s assistant coach has sparked rumours of his return to the side very soon.

 “Yes, we do have a gap of a few days after this match, but we do have others coming back – Archery [Jofra Archer] and Gus [Atkinson].
 That’s the beauty of having depth”, Patel concluded.